sourcesnow/xpspl/docs/index.rst

 XPSPL - PHP Signal Processing Library
 =====================================

-XPSPL is a high performance signal processing environment for the PHP programming language.
+XPSPL is a high performance signal processor for the PHP programming language.

 Development
 -----------